holgerd77/django-dynamic-scraper/docs/getting_started.rst

 2. It is not necessary but just for the purpose of this example let's scrape the title of a news article from the article detail page.
 On an article detail page the headline of the article is enclosed by a ``<h1>`` tag with an id named 'firstHeading'.
 So ``//h1[@id="firstHeading"]/text()`` should give us the headline.
-Since we want to scrape from the detail page, we have to activate the 'follow_url' check box.
+Since we want to scrape from the detail page, we have to activate the 'from_detail_page' check box.

 3. All the standard elements we want to scrape from the overview page are defined relative to the base element.
 Therefore keep in mind to leave the trailing double slashes of XPath definitions.